 Due Dates (Anticipated): October 2026

-Summary: Supports Minnesota-based mid-career artists in public art with funding for career-advancing professional development activities.
+Summary: Supports Minnesota-based mid-career public artists with funding for professional development activities to advance their careers.